 |Summer Solstice 380YE||Asael of Cantiarch's Hold|

-The title is currently held by Dagon; it will be reelected Summer.
+This title is currently held by Dagon; it will be reelected at Summer Solstice 384YE.
 The table to the right shows the citizens who have been elected to hold this title in the years since Empress Britta died.